RECOMMENDED PRICE (excl. Tax) | US$760 | €690 | £620 |

-The elixir is an ideal compliment to other 500 series preamps that feature a dark sound.
+The Elixir is an ideal compliment to other 500 series preamps that feature a dark or middly sound.
 The wide frequency response and fast transient response plus color from the output transformer generate a "warm sweet liquid" sound quality that sets it apart from that crowd.
-These attributes make the elixir particulary good at recording percussion, drums (you need to hear it on snare), vocals and stringed instruments.
+These attributes make the Elixir particulary good at recording percussion, drums (you need to hear it on snare), vocals and stringed instruments.

 GAIN - 41 detented pot that sets gain between +22 to +70dB.